-In 2020, the Airports Council International Europe judged Fiumicino Airport the best airport in Europe, giving it the "Best Airport Award", and it is the first time in history that the award has been
+In 2020, the Airports Council International Europe judged Fiumicino Airport the best airport in Europe, giving it the "Best Airport Award", and it is the first time in history that the award has been awarded exclusively to the same airport for three consecutive years in the European "Hubs" category.
+This year, the award was granted in the hub category with over 40 million passengers and focuses on the measures and protocols adopted to contain the pandemic by introducing new technologies and processes aiming to permanently enhance the customer experience.

 As a further confirmation of the levels reached in the fight against the spread of COVID-19, Fiumicino and Ciampino airports were the first in the world to obtain the "Biosafety Trust" certification issued by the certification body RINA Services, relating to the correct application of the system to prevent contagion due to infections from biological agents.

-A recognition that demonstrates how the protocols and measures adopted at "Leonardo da Vinci" and "GB Pastine" are cutting edge proce-
+A recognition that demonstrates how the protocols and measures adopted at "Leonardo da Vinci" and "GB Pastine" are cutting edge procedures to contain the spread of viruses and represent an example of best practice to be considered as a benchmark to minimize the risks of spreading epidemics.